Top 10 Nintendo 3DS Games To Look Forward To

 It’s safe to say that there’s no other puzzle game like it, so it’s definitely one to look forward to.

-5. Lego Star Wars 3: The Clone War
+5. Lego Star Wars 3: The Clone Wars

 If the previous LEGO titles are any indication, “LEGO Star Wars 3: The Clone Wars” will undoubtedly be better than the movie it is based on.
 Criticism of the movie aside, the game is a follow up to the previous LEGO Star Wars games, in which up to two players can play cooperatively.
 Players can switch between various characters collected throughout the game as they advance through the movie’s storyline and complete multi-part objectives from solving puzzles to fighting large bosses.